ivanbrennan/ivanbrennan.github.io/source/_posts/2017-08-05-command-history-filter.markdown

   mv "$tmpfile" "$persisted_history"
 fi
 ```
 The actual filtering logic lives in an Awk script.
-We run the persisted history through that script, output to a temporary file, then replace the history file with the results.
-As a cautionary measure, we lay an exit trap to remove the temporary file in case something goes wrong.
+The shell history is run through that filter and output to a temporary file, which subsequently replaces the original history file.
+An exit trap will remove the temporary file if something goes wrong and the script exits before executing the `mv`.

-Writing the actual filtering logic was interesting.
-It's the first time I made good use of Awk beyond its most basic capabilities.

-Awk processes input, in this case `~/.bash_history`, one line at a time, splitting it into individual fields (space-delimited by default).
-The individual fields are referenceable as `$1`, `$2`, etc. and the entire line can be referenced by `$0`.
-The Awk script itself defines a set of commands that run on each line, and a common idiom, in pseudocode is:
+Awk processes input one line at a time, splitting the line into individual fields (space-delimited by default).
+The fields are referenceable as `$1`, `$2`, etc. and the entire line is available in `$0`.
+Each line is run through the set of Awk commands you define.
+A common idiom, in pseudocode is:

     /pattern/ {
       # commands to run on any line matching pattern